chihyanghsu0805/keras_tutorial/notes/NNs.md

   However, evidences show that Batch Normalization may induce `severe gradient explosion` at initialization.
 Batch norm also incurs inter-device synchronization cost and the need for running statistics limits transfer learning.
 [1]

- There are also variants of normalization, such as `instance normalization`, 'layer normalization`, and `group normalization`.
+ There are also variants of normalization, such as `instance normalization`, `layer normalization`, and `group normalization`.

 [1] Kolesnikov, A., Beyer, L., Zhai, X., Puigcerver, J., Yung, J., Gelly, S. and Houlsby, N., 2020, August.
 Big transfer (bit): General visual representation learning.
 In European conference on computer vision (pp. 491-507).
 Springer, Cham.